alexyorke/hn-sonar/README.md

 - be self-hosted so there are no privacy concerns with sharing your email address with another company/website. hn-sonar can still be centralized, and still does not need your email.

-- be efficient with API requests so that you recieve notifications almost instantly by creating a tree-based cache on disk

-- is able to find the latest replies even if hn-sonar is not running all of the time*
+- is able to find the latest replies even if hn-sonar is not running all of the time.
+Use the `--continue` flag to search through all of the comments that were missed while hn-sonar was not running and check for replies.
+This allows you to batch replies into a single daily email by running hn-sonar daily.
+The continue option works even if the last comment that was seen was deleted, and it won't go into an infinite loop.

-- be used to detect if the author edited their comment after submission, or deleted it*
+- be used to detect if the author edited their comment after submission, or deleted it*.

-* feature not implemented yet.

 ## Usage

 Requires Python 3 and Beautiful Soup 4.
 If you have pip, you can install Beautiful Soup by running `pip install beautifulsoup4`.
 Run it as `while true; do python hn-sonar.py <your-hn-username> | mail; sleep 10; done;` to check every 10 seconds and recieve a mail message when someone responds to your comment.
+If you don't want to have hn-sonar running every 10 seconds (and there is a chance that hn-sonar will not be running all of the time) you can use the `--continue` flag which will check previous pages for comments. hn-sonar will use the last comment id to find where it left off from, so this flag cannot be used when you start hn-sonar for the first time.
+The continue option can be invoked with `python hn-sonar.py <your-hn-username> --continue`.

 ### Example email

 Reply to comment: http://news.ycombinator.com/item?id=xyz

-*Important:* hn-sonar only checks the first page for comments, so if the delay is too long a reply may go off the page and hn-sonar will not see it.
-This will be fixed in future versions.
-Also, ensure that the directory where hn-sonar is being run in is writable, as hn-sonar uses a database to know which replies have been emailed.
+*Important:* ensure that the directory where hn-sonar is being run in is writable, as hn-sonar uses a database to know which replies have been emailed.